 Step 3: Retain an attorney.

-Hiring a lemon law attorney is free to consumers and offers significant benefits.
+Hiring a lemon law attorney has no financial risk to consumers and offers significant benefits.
 An experienced lawyer will ensure every aspect of the claim is complete and correct before moving forward.
 The lawyer will also handle the remaining steps of the process and will litigate the claim if negotiations are unsuccessful.

 Step 4: Submit a buyback demand letter to the manufacturer.